 Insurance Commissioner: Vicki Schmidt (no relation to the incumbent AG) has the name recognition advantage.

 State Representative – 47th District: I picked incumbent Republican Ron Ellis.
-The Oskaloosa Independent did a profile on him, which indicated he was from the Bernie Sanders school of thought.
+The Oskaloosa Independent did a profile on his opponent, which indicated he was from the Bernie Sanders school of thought.
 I am most definitely not in that camp.

 Running unopposed in the General are Jefferson County Commissioner Lynn Luck (R) and Sarcoxie Township Clerk Bob Lockwood (R)